FIND A BOOK

 ,

-Today marks Memorial Day, a time to honor those who have defended us during wartime.
+This week we celebrated Memorial Day, a time to honor those who have defended us during wartime.
 But unofficially it also means the beginning of summer, a time to bring out the barbecue and plan for warmer days.
-If you have any industrious children ages seven through twelve looking for some summer inspiration, you might want to [...]
+If you have any industrious children ages seven through twelve looking for some summer inspiration, you might […]

 Family, Food